pipe11/TFM_fake_news_detector/README.md

 # 6. Feature extraction

-For a good classification performance we need to extract text features to distingish between Fake and Real News.
-We tried to capture grmmatical, lexical and stylish metrics and ratios from Fake and Real News, from its Headline and its article content we choosed wisely these metrics based on **[This Just In: Fake News Packs a Lot in Title](https://arxiv.org/pdf/1703.09398.pdf)** paper written by **Benjamin D. Horne and Sibel Adalı**.
+For a good classification performance we need to extract text features to distinguish between Fake and Real News.
+We tried to capture grammatical, lexical and stylish metrics and ratios from Fake and Real News, from its Headline and its article content.
+We hace choose wisely these metrics based on **[This Just In: Fake News Packs a Lot in Title](https://arxiv.org/pdf/1703.09398.pdf)** paper written by **Benjamin D. Horne and Sibel Adalı**.

 The content of fake and real news articles is substantially different. here is a significant difference in the content of real and fake news articles. **Real News** articles are **significantly longer** than fake news articles and that fake news articles use **fewer technical words**, **smaller words**, **fewer punctuation**, **fewer quotes**, and **more lexical redundancy**.